 We open our Top 10 Nine Inch Nails songs list with a written for the 1997 film Lost Highway directed by David Lynch (who Nine Inch Nails could easily be considered the musical equivalent to); this track was recorded in only a week.
 Despite this short period of time, Reznor experimented a lot with how the song sounded.
 Much like the film the song is a drug-induced head trip.
 Despite being well received, the band have never performed it live which is likely because Reznor has often expressed that he is not a massive fan of the song.

-NIN have always been a band that have used the latest technological advancements to develop their industrial sound.
+Nine Inch Nails has always been a band that has used the latest technological advancements to develop their industrial sound.
 With 2007’s Year Zero they incorporated a lot of electronic elements which suited the record’s futuristic concept.
 This track was released as the album’s lead single.
-It’s highest charting position was number 1 on the US Billboard Alternative Charts.
+Its highest charting position was number 1 on the US Billboard Alternative Charts.

 7. Every Day Is Exactly The Same